Hieromon/AutoConnect/README.md

 ###  Lives with the your sketches

-The sketches which provide the web page using ESP8266WebServer there is, AutoConnect will not disturb it.
-AutoConnect can use an already instantiated ESP8266WebServer object, or itself can assign it.
+The sketches which provide the web page using ESP8266WebServer/WebServer there is, AutoConnect will not disturb it.
+AutoConnect can use an already instantiated ESP8266WebServer object(ESP8266) or WebServer object(ESP32), or itself can assign it.

 ## Supported hardware